 As a bank, BNP Paribas' supply chains are mainly focused on indirect procurements and expenditure (consulting services, IT services, security, IT equipment, office furniture, promotional items, cleaning and catering services).
 Depending on the procurement categories, supply chains may be simple or very complex, with human rights related risks being higher, and more difficult to monitor, where supply chain arrangements are complex.
-Based on the risk mapping tool developed by BNP Paribas, less than 25% of the Group procurement categories are at high risk of modern slavery or child labour.
+Based on the risk mapping tool developed by BNP Paribas, less than 20% (in spending) of the Group procurement categories are at high or very high risk in terms of human rights and labour conditions (including modern slavery and child labour).

-Banking and Financial activities' inherent risks
+Financing and investment activities' inherent risks

 BNP Paribas meets the needs of millions of individual and professional customers, entrepreneurs, small, medium and large companies in business sectors facing multiple environmental, social and governance (ESG) challenges.
 The Group also operates in countries where legal and governance systems are at diverse levels of development.
-This diversity of context calls for structured, comprehensive and expertdriven review and analysis processes, in order to identify potential risks of modern slavery and human trafficking in BNP Paribas clients' activities (see Business Case: Risk of forced labour in Xinjiang)
+This diversity of context calls for structured, comprehensive and expert-driven review and analysis processes, in order to identify potential risks of modern slavery and human trafficking in BNP Paribas clients' activities, or in the activities of the entities in which BNP Paribas invests on the behalf of its clients.